-- 4.1 Requests for deviation from this Regulation may be made by a majority of Component Presidents where the unit is comprised of members from three or more Components or a Component President where the bargaining unit is comprised of members within one or two Components. - 4.2 In the case of bargaining units with more than two Components, deviation from the Regulation requires the approval of the AEC and the majority of Component Presidents with members in the bargaining unit. - 4.3In the case of bargaining units with one or two Components, deviation from the Regulation requires the approval of the AEC and the Component President(s).
+- 4.1.1 Requests for deviation from this Regulation may be made by the CBC of the NBoD, or a majority of Component Presidents where the unit is comprised of members from three or more Components or a Component President where the bargaining unit is comprised of members within one or two Components. - 4.1.2 In the case of bargaining units with more than two Components, deviation from the Regulation requires the approval of the AEC and the majority of Component Presidents with members in the bargaining unit. - 4.1.3 In the case of bargaining units with one or two Components, deviation from the Regulation requires the approval of the AEC and the Component President(s)